-There are several dash cams that are perfect for Uber drivers.
-We’ve reviewed several options that vary in features and price points, but always including the main features needed to safely drive for Uber.
+There are several dash cams that are perfect for Uber or Lyft drivers.
+We’ve reviewed several options that vary in features and price points, but always including the main features needed to safely drive for Lyft and Uber.
 Having a cabin camera to monitor the inside of a cabin is a necessity.
 Being able to systematically recall GPS location at any time is great if you ever need to retrace your steps.
 And finally, being able to capture an accident is the sole point of a dash cam.
 The G-Sensor technology can help save and protect footage for future review.
 Let’s help you find the best dash cam for Uber.

 Dual Dash Cam, VAVA 2K Front and 1080P Cabin